 From her laid-back, effortless style to a fresh, ahead-of-the-trend beauty aesthetic, Lauren Conrad is a girl after our own heart.
 So, each week, the born-and-bred California girl and editor-in-chief of LaurenConrad.com will share with us her insider secrets and personal musings.
 Plus, check out her visually stunning guest pinning here!
 Out of all the seasonal crafts that the month of October brings, carving jack-o-lanterns has to be the best.
-Last year, my team and I got extra creative and came up with 10 pumpkin-decorating ideas that were easy, fun, and maybe a little messy.
+Last year, my team and I got extra creative and came up with that were easy, fun, and maybe a little messy.

 This year, we fully intend to adorn our porches with even cuter gourds (if that’s even possible).
 And, we found five pumpkin hacks to help you get into the spirit, too.
 From tips to preserve your jack-o’-lanterns to carving shortcuts, we want to help make this your best Halloween yet.
 Keep scrolling for five clever and unconventional hacks that we challenge you to try this year.